groupdocs-watermark/GroupDocs.Watermark-Products/content/watermark/java/_index.en.md

 code_samples:
   enable: true
   title: "Code samples"
-  description: "Some use cases of typical GroupDocs.Watermark for Java operations"
+  description: "Some use cases of typical GroupDocs.Signature for Java operations"
   items:
     # code sample loop
     - title: "Enchance PDF document with QR-code"
       content: |
-        Enhancing business processes by adding [QR-codes](https://docs.groupdocs.com/watermark/java/esign-document-with-qr-code-signature/) to specific pages of PDF documents can be valuable.
+        Enhancing business processes by adding [QR-codes](https://docs.groupdocs.com/signature/java/esign-document-with-qr-code-signature/) to specific pages of PDF documents can be valuable.
 There is an example of how to add a QR code using GroupDocs.Signature for Java.
         {{< landing/code title="Enchance PDF document with QR-code">}}
         ```java {style=abap}
         // Load the document to sign